ess/cartography/src/ch01-03-get_the_first_verb.md

 That's fine and good, and it technically fulfills the `implements HTTP GET` requirement, but there are a few problems with this implementation:

-* It won't work: his is an authenticated API, but we're not handling authentication
+* It won't work: this is an authenticated API, but we're not handling authentication
 * It might not work: we haven't specified an API version
 * It might not work: we are assuming that the API is always in top notch operational condition and that we are always sending a valid request ... there is no error handling at all